 Urethritis is inflammation (swelling and irritation) of the urethra.
 The urethra is the tube that carries urine from the body.

 Both bacteria and viruses may cause urethritis.
-The same bacteria that cause urinary tract infections (E. coli) and some sexually transmitted diseases (chlamydia, gonorrhea) can lead to urethritis.
-Viral causes of urethritis include herpes simplex virus and cytomegalovirus.
+The same bacteria that cause this condition are E coli, chlamydia, gonorrhea.
+These bacteria also cause urinary tract infections and some sexually transmitted diseases.
+Viral causes are herpes simplex virus and cytomegalovirus.

 Other causes include:

-- Sensitivity to the chemicals used in spermicides or contraceptive jellies, creams, or foams
+- Sensitivity to the chemicals used in spermicides or contraceptive jellies, or foams

 Risks for urethritis include: